sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partB.markdown

 >Remember: Your running VMs are consuming quota whether they are doing something useful or are idle.

 ### Next: Extras
-You have completed the Tutorial [SURFcursus - part B](surfcursus-part-B-2015-Oct-15).
-If you want more of the HPC Cloud, see [Surfcursus - Extras](surfcursus-extras-2015-Oct-15).
+You have completed the Tutorial [Surfcursus - Part B](UvAworkshop-2016-01-25-partB).
+If you want more of the HPC Cloud, see [Surfcursus - Extras](UvAworkshop-2016-01-25-extras).